 Load Time and Real-World Performance Tests

 I set up a demo site with the Astra starter theme just to see how the Kinsta server response time and Time to First Byte (TTFB) help with optimization.
-All other hosting performance tweaks depend on your web host’s server response time.
-If the server response time is high, you can do little to improve page speed.

 Though I didn’t send traffic to this site, I’m curious to see how it compares to other web hosts when starting from a clean slate.
 So, I installed WordPress, downloaded the Astra theme, activated the Boocah starter templates, and added seven plugins.